• Skip to primary navigation

 If your child has suffered severe brachial plexus damage, you could be facing a lot of expenses now and in the future.
 Your child may be living with a lifelong disability that causes paralysis in the arm, pain, loss of sensation, or muscle weakness.

-A brachial plexus injury settlement covers several expenses associated with the injury:
+A brachial plexus injury settlement covers several expenses associated with the injury, including treatments:

 • Surgeries to try to correct the damage